Cosmic string bursts in LISA: LISA response

 where $\Vec{R}_{s/r}$ is the vector position of the sending/receiving spacecraft, $\Vec{n}_{rs}$ is a unit vector along the sender-receiver link, $\Vec{k}$ corresponds to the direction of propagation of the GW and $\Phi_{rs}$ is the projection of the GW strain on the link $\Phi_{rs} = \Vec{n}_{rs}^i\Vec{n}_{rs}^jh_{ij}$.
 We then computed the TDI combinations using their definition (by applying the time delays of Eq.~(14) in \cite{Babak:2021mhe} to \cref{eq: single link response}):

 where we have used the short-hand notation for the delay operator $D_{ij} x(t) = x(t - L_{ij}/c)$.
-This is the Michelson TDI-1.5 combination without any approximations.
-We have evaluated the SNR according to \cref{eq:snr} using the full TDI and have confirmed the validity of the static LISA approximation \cref{Xstat}.
+This is the Michelson TDI-1.5 combination without any approximations. {After calculating the Fourier transforms of $A$ and $E$ numerically}, we have evaluated the SNR according to \cref{eq:snr} using the full TDI and have confirmed the validity of the static LISA approximation \cref{Xstat}. {From a practical point of view we consider the TDI combinations, which contain the GW signal together with the instrumental response, as LISA's data.
+It is given either by \cref{Xstat} in frequency domain or by \cref{eq:Xtdi} in time domain.}

 Due to its finite sensitivity, LISA can only detect a fraction of the cosmic string burst directed at the instrument.
 We assess the {\it detection efficiency} of LISA using $P(\textup{SNR} > x | A, \beta, z)$, the probability that the SNR of a GW burst with amplitude $A$, misalignment angle $\beta$ at redshift $z$ is higher than a given value $x$.
 We will calculate it in the following section.